 What is Glacier 3000?

-The Glacier 3000 viewpoint, ski and summer sports area is located in the mountains, 30 minutes from the famous resort Gstaad.
+Glacier 3000 is a viewpoint, ski, and summer sports area located in the mountains of the south-western Swiss canton of Vaud.
+It's only 30 minutes from the famous resort Gstaad.
 A cable car takes you up from the valley station Col-du-Pillon to the top station Scex Rouge.

 Wide panoramic views of the Swiss mountains await you here.
-In clear weather, you can see the Mont Blanc, the Matterhorn, and 24 other mountains over 4000 meters.
+If weather is clear, you can see the Mont Blanc, the Matterhorn, and 24 other mountains over 4000 meters.

 What's included in the cable car tickets

 For a regular sightseeing visit you need a so-called 'pedestrian ticket'.
 This includes the cable car rides and several activities, such as the Peak Walk, the Ice Express chairlift, sledding in the fun park, and the Glacier Walk.
-Other activities aren't included:
+Other activities aren't included.
+Examples:

-- If you want to ski you'll need separate ski or ski season tickets.
+- If you want to ski, you'll need separate ski tickets.

 - The alpine coaster in summer has to be paid for separately.

-- Dog sled and snow bus rides have to be reserved in advance at additional costs.
+- Dog sled rides have to be reserved in advance at additional costs.

 Tours to Glacier 3000